US new vehicle sales rise on strong demand, better supply

 Compared to peers, the Japanese automaker has struggled to ship enough cars and trucks on time to dealers.

-Earlier in the week, FCA US, a unit of Stellantis STLAM.MI, reported a 6% increase in total U.S. sales.
+The supply chain is improving and "we expect the second half of the year to be better in production and wholesale to our dealers than the first half", said David Christ, group vice president and general manager at TMNA, in an interview to Reuters.

-Industry consultants J.D.
-Power and GlobalData estimate total U.S. auto sales to reach 4,116,600 units in the quarter ended June, up 18.2% from a year earlier.
+"The customer has been able to absorb the increase in transaction prices in the industry along with the rate increase," he added.

-Analysts are keeping an eye on elevated interest rates, scarce credit availability and uncertainty in the economy, all of which could hurt demand.
+Earlier in the week, FCA US, a unit of Stellantis STLAM.MI, and Korean peer Hyundai Motor's 005380.KS U.S. unit reported a 6% and 14% increase, respectively, in total auto sales.

-(Reporting by Pratyush Thakur and Shivansh Tiwary in Bengaluru; Editing by Pooja Desai and Shilpi Majumdar)
+(Reporting by Pratyush Thakur, Shivansh Tiwary and Nathan Gomes in Bengaluru; Editing by Pooja Desai and Shilpi Majumdar)

 ((pratyush.thakur@thomsonreuters.com))